 Doctor of Philosophy in Biblical Studies

 Quality Christian teaching and ministry requires a well-rounded academic background with a firm biblical foundation.
-At Faulkner University our online Doctor of Philosophy in Biblical Studies provides this background.
+Faulkner University offers such a foundation through the Doctor of Philosophy in Biblical Studies program.

-The purpose of the fully online Ph.D. in Biblical Studies is to provide a quality program for the preparation of well-trained, morally oriented, and ethically driven scholars in their chosen fields.
-Graduates will be able to realize careers in teaching, research, and diverse fields of ministerial occupations.
+The purpose of this fully online PhD in Biblical Studies program is to equip well-trained, morally oriented, and ethically driven scholars in academic study of the Bible.
+Graduates will be able to realize careers in teaching, research, and diverse fields of ministry.
 The program is designed to provide its graduates with essential knowledge in the key areas of biblical studies with preparation for scholarly endeavors.
 Therefore, the goals of the program are as follows:

 - To prepare graduates for entry-level teaching positions in public, private, and governmental sectors and for postdoctoral research.

 - To provide general coursework in biblical studies and specific coursework in religious history, theology, biblical backgrounds, archaeology, biblical and related languages, and biblical interpretation.

 - To provide graduates with specific and general knowledge and a range of skills in the key areas of reading, writing, speaking, researching, and analyzing which lead to excellence in various careers.